DragoQCC/HardHatC2/README.md

 HardHat is a multiplayer c# .NET-based command and control framework.
 Designed to aid in red team engagements and penetration testing.
 HardHat aims to improve the quality of life factors during engagements by providing an easy-to-use but still robust C2 framework.
 It contains three primary components, an ASP.NET teamserver, a blazor .NET client, and c# based implants.

+# Relase Tracking
+Alpha Release - 3/29/23
+ NOTE: HardHat is in Alpha release; it will have bugs, missing features, and unexpected things will happen.
+Thank you for trying it, and please report back and issues missing features so they can be addressed.

 # Features
 ## Teamserver & Client
 - Per-operator accounts with account tiers to allow customized access control and features, including view-only guest modes, team-lead opsec approval(WIP), and admin accounts for general operation management.